Introduction

 Decode objects using the parseObject template.
 To parse values, use helper functions or readValue.
 The readObject and readObjectFields iterators are also useful for custom object parsers.

-proc readValue*(r: var JsonReader, table: var Table[string, int]) =
+proc readValue*(r: var JsonReader, value: var Table[string, int]) =

 parseObject(r, key):